aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-stored-in-liferay/_index.md

 url: /net/work-with-document-stored-in-liferay/
 ---

- Liferay Portal is an open-source enterprise portal software platform designed to enable the development of web portals and websites.
+Liferay Portal is an open source enterprise portal software platform designed for developing web portals and websites.
 Liferay provides a document management system as part of its portal platform, allowing users to create, organize, store, and manage documents in a collaborative and efficient manner.
 This document management functionality is often referred to as Liferay Document Library.

 In this article, we will cover a common scenario for comparing documents uploaded to the root of "Documents and Media" library and uploading the resulting document back.

 ## Preset

-1. Start a new Liferay Portal instance by running Docker
+1. Start a new Liferay Portal instance by running Docker:

    {{< highlight bash >}}
        docker run -it -m 8g -p 8080:8080 liferay/portal:7.4.3.92-ga92
    {{< /highlight >}}

-   if you don’t have Docker then go [here](https://docs.docker.com/desktop/) first.
+   If you do not have Docker, [install it](https://docs.docker.com/desktop/) first.
-   Another version of the Liferay Portal docker may be found [here](https://hub.docker.com/r/liferay/portal)
+   You can use another version of the [Liferay Portal docker](https://hub.docker.com/r/liferay/portal).

-2. Sign in to [Liferay](http://localhost:8080) using the email address test@liferay.com and the password test.
+2. Sign in to [Liferay](http://localhost:8080) using the email address `test@liferay.com` and password `test`.
 3. When prompted, change your password.
-4. Retrieve the site identifier using [this](https://learn.liferay.com/w/dxp/headless-delivery/consuming-apis/consuming-rest-services#identify-the-site-containing-the-data) tutorial.
+4. Retrieve the site identifier using [this tutorial](https://learn.liferay.com/w/dxp/headless-delivery/consuming-apis/consuming-rest-services#identify-the-site-containing-the-data).
-5. Purchase Aspose.Words license, or use a [Free Trial or a 30-day Temporary License](/words/net/licensing/)
+5. Purchase an Aspose.Words license or use a [Free Trial or 30-day Temporary License](/words/net/licensing/).

 {{% alert color="primary" %}}

-Note that If you already have a Liferay portal then skip steps 1-3.
+Note that if you already have a Liferay portal then skip steps 1-3.

 {{% /alert %}}